Assessment and Evidence Gathering

 These are legal timescales and local authorities are expected to comply, however, our advice is always to keep dialogue open with the local authority.

 Ask your Family Services Co-ordinator when you will receive the draft/final plan.
-If you are unhappy a timescale has not been met you could complain to the local authority (LA), and/or to the Local Government Ombudsman (they will usually require you to have gone through the complaints process at the LA first).
+If you are unhappy a timescale has not been met you could complain to the local authority (LA) and, if you are unsatisfied with the response to your complaint, to the Local Government Ombudsman.